fudge88/miumiu/TESTING.md

 ## **Validators**
 HTML
-All the HTML files were tested through W3C Markup Validation Service.
-Since it does not recognize Jinja2
+All HTML files were tested through [W3C Markup Validation](https://validator.w3.org/), by direct input.
+This lists errors and warnings in relation to your HTML code specifying lines and elements/attributes effected.
+My application used Jinja templating language, that is entwind with the HTML content, whih is which is why i
-templating language, it showed a number of errors.
-There were also few minor errors and warning that can be
+had many 'bad value' errors.
+There were a few minor errors such as not specifying `<!DOCTYPE html>`,
+but these errors can safely be ignored as this is included in the base.
-safely ignored.
-Apart from that, no other errors were found across the html pages.
+No other significant errors were found.

 CSS
-All the CSS files were tested through W3C CSS Validation Service.
-Since it does not recognize CSS variables
+All the CSS files were tested through [W3C CSS Validation](https://jigsaw.w3.org/css-validator/validator), by direct input.
-(colours and fonts variables were used), there were several Parse Errors found.
-These errors can be safely
-ignored as they are not errors in fact.
-The rest of the CSS files was completely valid.
+This lists errors and warnings in relation to your CSS code specifying lines and the errors found.
+I
+recieved a few errors in relation to webkit as an unknown vendor.
+I also got errors notifying me that some
+of my styling choices such as the border colours and backgrounds to be of the same colours.
+However, these
+errors can safely be ignored as this is included in the base.
+No other errors were found.

 JavaScript
-All the JS files were tested through Esprima and JSHint validators, code was syntactically valid. "$" was not
+All the JS files were tested through [Esprima](https://esprima.org/demo/validate.html) by direct input.
-defined by JSHint.
+If there was a syntax error, a squiggly red line would appear under the code which would reveal the errors
+once hovered over.
+All code was syntactically valid.

 Python
+All the Python files were tested using 'flake8' which lists all errors in relation to Python on every
+page of your application.
+I had a few indentation erros, and 'line too long' errors.
+I corrected these
-All the Python files were tested through PEP8 Online validator and further changes were made to make the code
+where possible.
+I also used [PEP8 online](http://pep8online.com/) and further changes were made to make the code
 PEP8 compliant where possible.